The faster, the better, right?

 Speaking of friends, we all have that one friend … The Pusher.
 They sell something, and they never stop talking about it.
 Or they have a dog and show us photo after photo every time we grab coffee.
-Or even worse, they share whole concerts on their Snapchat stories.
+Or even worse, they share whole concerts on their Snapchat stories while you mindlessly click through.
 After a while, you want to unfollow that friend or stop inviting them over for fear of being cornered with a whole album of costumed dog pictures from last weekend.
 The same applies to how you share content.
 Instead of flooding your followers with a wave of boring or repetitive content, strategically plan and schedule content you know your followers will want to see.
 You don’t want to see negative trends like unfollows, fewer page visits or negative feedback just because you want results now.

 Quality, Quality, Quality!

 The idea of quality over quantity isn’t new by any means, but it should be on sticky notes all over your desk because it is basically the golden rule in the world of successful marketing!